JellyJoe198/shortest-path/README.md

 Overall, this program was a good stress test of my programming skills, and it gave me a good opportunity to research different path finding algorithms, some of which may be relevant to modern robotics or in mapping electrical circuits.

 ## Acknowledgements
-During this project I had help from the following people:
+During this project I had significant help from the following people:

 - __Dr.
 Jeffrey Paone__ - programming concepts CSCI261, and a few questions on Piazza.
 - __Student Glenn Moore__ - Got me out of the calculus rabbit hole: A*_algorithm discussion (abstract pseudocode only), memory efficiency discussion around storing nodes, and max precision calculations.